acoutts/flutter-engines-no-metal/README.md

 ## How to use

-* Download the engine from this repository which matches your flutter version *exactly*.
+* Download the engine artifacts from this repository which matches your flutter version *exactly*.
 The version number of the folders here are the exact flutter tag you should checkout.
-* Ensure your flutter sdk is using the tag matching the name of the engine you downloaded.
 Example:
 ```
+cd $FLUTTER_HOME
 git checkout tags/1.20.4
 flutter upgrade
 flutter precache